Button batteries are small, shiny, coin-shaped batteries. They're used in devices

 A button battery stuck in the body is an emergency.

-the signs of a swallowed button battery before getting help.
+of a swallowed button battery before getting help.

 If it's quickly available, give 5–10 ml of honey on your way to the ER,

 The battery was likely swallowed in the last 12 hours.